swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ## Introduction

-This proposal modifies the `Task` creation APIs to adopt typed throws and makes it more obvious to notice when a task might be throwing errors that could previously be accidentally discarded.
+This proposal modifies the `Task` creation and `TaskLocal` accessor APIs to adopt typed throws.
+It also makes it more difficult to accidential ignore errors thrown by a task.

 ## Motivation